ScripterSaurav/x-frame-bypass/README.md

 ## Demo

-See the [Hacker News using X-Frame-Bypass](https://niutech.github.io/x-frame-bypass/).
+See the [www.Moviesflixoo.tk using X-Frame-Bypass](https://scriptersaurav.github.io/x-frame-bypass/).
 Supported are current versions of Chrome and Firefox browsers.
 Edge and Safari do not support Customized Built-in Elements yet.

-## License

-&copy; 2019 Jerzy Głowacki under Apache License 2.0.